HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Driving Study

-We conducted a within-subject driving study to evaluate the experience with \system. \chadded[id=2AC]{Participants were recruited through a dedicated mailing list comprising colleagues willing to engage in research studies.
-Notably, participants did not receive compensation for their involvement in the study.
-Participants gave their explicit consent to take part in the study and formally agreed by signing a comprehensive consent form, which explained the details of the study and their rights.
-Additionally, an independent review board granted ethical approval for the study, ensuring compliance with established ethical standards and protocols.} We recruited 13 participants (11 self-identified as male, two self-identified as female) with an average age of $27\pm (8.51)$ years.
+Participants were recruited through a dedicated mailing list of colleagues willing to conduct research studies.
+Participants did not receive compensation for their involvement in the study.
+Participants gave their explicit consent to participate in the study and formally agreed by signing an informed consent form, which explained the details of the study and their rights.
+Participants were informed about the goals and procedure of the study.
+Participants could retract the study at any time.
+An independent review board granted ethical approval for the study, ensuring compliance with established ethical standards and protocols.
+We recruited 13 participants (11 self-identified as male, two self-identified as female) with an average age of $27\pm (8.51)$ years.
 Six participants drive occasionally (i.e., less than 10,000 km/year), six participants drive moderate distances (i.e., between 10,000 and 20,000 km/year), and one participant is a frequent driver (>20,000 km/year).